eProsima/SustainML-Library/sustainml_docs/rst/developer_manual/data_model/data_model.rst

 The ``HWConstraints`` represents the group of constraints defined (or not) by the user when describing the problem.
 It is the output from the ``Hardware Constraints Node``.

 * ``max_memory_footprint``: The maximum memory footprint allowed for the ML model.
+* ``hardware_required``: A sequence of hardware selected by the user to be taken into account by the framework.
 * ``extra_data``: A sequence of raw extra data for out-of-scope use cases.
 * ``task_id``: The identifier of the ML problem to solve.